McLaughlin Poll: Trump Remains Strong, GOP Needs Stronger Response

 Social issues are most important for 31% — notably Social Security/Medicare (13%) and healthcare (8%).

-Trump's America First Message: Sixty-four percent of voters say they may not agree with everything Trump says, but they believe he is right about putting America and the American people first.
+—Trump’s America First Message: Of voters, 64% say they may not agree with everything Donald Trump says, but they believe he is right about putting America and the American people first.

 Remarkably, even 34% of voters who currently disapprove of Trump believe he is right about America First.